Interior flow and erosion

 $ e =\displaystyle\frac{1}{2} \rho v ^2+ \rho g h + p $

-Assuming that the energy density is conserved, for a cell where the average velocity is v, the density is \rho, the pressure is p, the height is h, and the gravitational acceleration is g, we have:
+If we assume that the energy density ($e$) is conserved, we can state that for a cell where the average velocity is the speed on a cylinder radio ($v$), the density is the density ($\rho$), the pressure is the water column pressure ($p$), the height is the column height ($h$), and the gravitational acceleration is the gravitational Acceleration ($g$), the following holds:

 $ e =\displaystyle\frac{1}{2} \rho v ^2+ \rho g h + p $